Meraj1312/Write-Ups/friendzone.md

 - `hr.friendzone.red` and `uploads.friendzone.red` → both returned generic 404s.
 - `administrator1.friendzone.red` → returned actual content.

-> **Clarification:** the 404s on `hr` and `uploads` aren't necessarily "an internal thing" as speculated in the original notes — the far more likely explanation is that Apache simply has **no `<VirtualHost>` block configured** for those two names (only for `administrator1.friendzone.red`), so requests to them either hit Apache's default/catch-all vhost or a vhost with no matching content, both of which produce a 404.
-The subdomains may exist purely to be red herrings, or to be used later — nothing on this box suggests they're internally-restricted (e.g., no distinct IP, no auth prompt).
+> The 404s on `hr` and `uploads` most likely mean Apache has **no `<VirtualHost>` block configured** for those two names (only for `administrator1.friendzone.red`), so requests to them either hit Apache's default/catch-all vhost or a vhost with no matching content, both of which produce a 404.
+The subdomains may exist purely as red herrings, or to be used later — nothing on this box suggests they're internally-restricted (e.g., no distinct IP, no auth prompt).

 ---